What is L2TP (Layer 2 Tunneling Protocol)? | How Does it Work?

 It keeps your data safe and travels to its destination.
 This means it protects your essential info.
 When teamed up with IPsec, it becomes even more secure.

-Many network devices and operating systems support L2TP.
+Many network devices and operating systems support the L2TP protocol.
 This is because it offers multi-protocol help.
 Thus, users can create secure access even between different platforms.

 Since it integrates with Windows systems, setting up and configuring it is pretty straightforward.
-That’s why users can quickly and easily establish an L2TP VPN connection.
+That’s why users can quickly and easily establish a VPN connection.

 Due to its support for multiple protocols, it operates flexibly in various ways.